blanklob/borre/SECURITY.md

 The latest versions of Bore are supported.

-You are encouraged to [write tests](https://Bore.younessidbakkasse.com/tutorial/testing/) for your application and update your Bore version frequently after ensuring that your tests are passing.
+You are encouraged to write tests for your application and update your Game version frequently after ensuring that your tests are passing.
 This way you will benefit from the latest features, bug fixes, and **security fixes**.

 ## Reporting a Vulnerability

-If you think you found a vulnerability, and even if you are not sure about it, please report it right away by sending an email to: security@younessidbakkasse.com.
+If you think you found a vulnerability, and even if you are not sure about it, please report it right away by sending an email to: std.youness@gmail.com.
 Please try to be as explicit as possible, describing all the steps and example code to reproduce the security issue.

-I (the author, [@younessidbakkasse](https://twitter.com/younessidbakkasse)) will review it thoroughly and get back to you.
+I (the author, [@younessidbakkasse](https://github.com/younessidbakkasse)) will review it thoroughly and get back to you.

 ## Public Discussions